yorennz/grouptivity/README.md

 Scan the QR code displayed in your terminal or browser using the Expo Go app on your mobile device (available on the Apple App Store and Google Play Store).

-This will allow you to run the mobile application directly on your device using Expo Go.
+This will allow you to run the mobile application directly on your device.

 ## Usage